Answer to Question #7283 Submitted to "Ask the Experts"

 If we considered the maximum possible dose from the radon decay products we could assume that all of the short-lived radioactive progeny were in equilibrium with the radon (which means that each of these progeny would be present in the same activity concentration as the radon); we could then do an estimation based on a further assumed condition of energy spatial equilibrium, which implies that the energy emitted per unit mass of water is equal to the energy absorbed per unit mass.

-Without going through all the details, I have done this for the case here and estimated the dose rate to be 2.5 x 10-4 rads/hr (2.5 x 10-6 Gy/h in SI units) or 0.25 millirad per hour (mrad/h), which would represent the dose rate near the surface of the body of an individual immersed in the pool.
-For beta and gamma radiation this dose would represent a biological dose rate of 0.25 mrem/h (2.5 x 10-3 millisievert per hour [mSv/h] in SI units).
+Without going through all the details, I have done this for the case here and estimated the dose rate in gray per hour to be 2.5 x 10-6 Gy h-1 (2.5 µGy h-1), which would represent the dose rate near the surface of the body of an individual immersed in the pool.
+For beta and gamma radiation this dose would represent a biological dose rate of 2.5 microsievert per hour (2.5 µSv h-1).

-For a half-hour exposure period the integral dose would then be about 0.13 mrem, an inconsequential number.
+For a half-hour exposure period the integral dose would then be about 1.3 µSv, an inconsequential number.
 This is essentially a skin dose; about 70 percent of the dose is due to gamma radiation and 30 percent to beta radiation.
-The gamma dose component of 0.09 mrem (9 x 10-4 mSv) could be interpreted as an estimate of external whole-body effective dose from immersion in the pool.
-This compares to about 100 mrem per year that we all get from cosmic plus terrestrial radiation (excluding breathing of radon, which probably accounts for about another 200 mrem).
+The gamma dose component of 0.9 µSv could be interpreted as an estimate of external whole-body effective dose from immersion in the pool.
+This compares to about 1,000 µSv per year that we all get from cosmic plus terrestrial radiation (excluding breathing of radon, which probably accounts for about another 2,000 µSv).

 There may also be some dose from inhalation of the radon and daughter products in the air.
-From a few numbers I have seen elsewhere that relate water concentration to air concentration of radon, the air activity concentration, in pCi/L of air, may be on the order of 5 x 10-4 of the pool activity concentration of radon, although this would have to be measured to get a reasonable estimate, especially for the breathing zone close to the pool surface.
-At any rate, if we used such a value, we would estimate the air concentration of radon to be about 23 pCi/L. Such a concentration, together with equilibrium concentrations of radon progeny, breathed for 0.5 hours would result in an effective whole-body dose of about 0.7 mrem, also an inconsequential number from a dose impact perspective.
+From a few numbers I have seen elsewhere that relate water concentration to air concentration of radon, the air activity concentration may be on the order of 5 x 10-4 of the pool activity concentration of radon, although this would have to be measured to get a reasonable estimate, especially for the breathing zone close to the pool surface.
+At any rate, if we used such a value, we would estimate the air concentration of radon to be about 850 Bq m-3 (note that 1 cubic meter = 1,000 liters).
+Such a concentration, together with equilibrium concentrations of radon progeny, breathed for 0.5 hours would result in an effective whole-body dose of about 7 µSv, also an inconsequential number from a dose impact perspective.

 I hope this is helpful to you.